 Enhancing your Infection Prevention and Control Measures

 The COVID-19 pandemic has presented many challenges to the Nursing Home Sector.
 Long-Term Residential Care Facilities by nature tend to be congregated settings, where a vulnerable cohort of people reside.
 Consequently, these residents are identified as having a higher risk of susceptibility to infection and subsequent adverse outcomes.
-In order to protect residents, it is essential nursing homes have robust Infection Prevention and Control (IPC) practices in place to ensure that residents receive safe and effective care.
+In order to protect residents, it is essential nursing homes have robust Infection Prevention and Control (IPC) programme and practices in place to ensure that residents receive safe and effective care.

 In this blog post we discuss the need for enhanced Infection Prevention and Control Measures and the benefits of seeking external support to ensure that your nursing home has the necessary measures in place to protect residents and staff.

 What have we learnt about Infection Prevention and Control since March?

 Since the COVID-19 pandemic first emerged, two critical reports have been published summarising the impact of COVID-19 on nursing homes in Ireland.
 Both reports make reference to the importance of IPC and the need for enhanced measures to be implemented.

 In the COVID-19 Nursing Homes Expert Panel: Final Report published in August 2020, it was noted that effective infection prevention and control measures played a central role in preventing and controlling the transmission of COVID-19 to nursing homes and in tackling the spread of COVID-19 in facilities where the virus is present.